Alessandro-Dodon/pyvar/functions/README.md

 - Plots (make portfolio plots larger, and ES plot fix the bug when going too long of a period)

 - Once finished, make tutorial

+- Check Nick's function, it should download also returns, this would make it compatible with my functions also for VaR